Author: Mark

 Inserting HSTS header using PHP

-HSTS Header insertion Really Simple SSL Pro has the ability to set the HSTS header for your website.
-From version 6 and up this is done in PHP so there is no need to edit server config files like htaccess or nginx.conf anymore
+HSTS Header insertion Really Simple Security Pro has the ability to set the HSTS header for your website.
+From version 6 and upwards this is performed via PHP, so there is no need to edit server config files like htaccess or nginx.conf anymore.

 Locating mixed content in widgets